 Additionally, I have had training in Dialectical Behavioral Therapy; Exposure and Response Prevention (EXRP) for the treatment of OCD at UPenn; neuroscience-based interventions for anxiety and depression; and have completed an intensive trauma certification course.

-I hope that this has provided you with some information regarding my training and future plans.
+I hope that this has provided you with some information regarding my approach to treatment and training qualifications.
 I am happy to answer any other questions you may have so that you can choose the right treatment setting for you.

 Christopher Montes M.D.

 I am a board-certified general psychiatrist who has been practicing psychiatry over the last 8 years.
 I graduated from New Jersey Medical School in Newark and had also attended their residency program.
 During my time in residency, I provided excellent psychiatric care to patients from diverse socioeconomic backgrounds.
 The training I received prepared me well for various clinical settings in psychiatry.
 I am well experienced in outpatient psychiatric services, as well as acute inpatient and consult care.
 I have also had the privilege of treating our veterans at different Veterans Affairs sites throughout the country.
 I have completed training for electro-convulsive therapy(ECT) and am also experienced with substance abuse treatment.
 Most recently, I worked as an inpatient psychiatrist at Overlook Hospital in Summit NJ.
 Prior to that, I had been an inpatient attending at East Orange Veterans Affairs where I was supervising and teaching both residents and medical students.